Sell Land By Owner in 3 Steps With a FSBO Letter Campaign

 - Letters are cheap marketing

 How wide will depend on your budget and the average size of land parcels in your area.
 If the parcels are relatively small, you might reach many other landowners with a radius of only ¼ mile.
-If land parcels tend to be much larger in your area, it’s not unreasonable to send letters to property owners within 1 mile of your property.
+Suppose land parcels tend to be much larger in your area.
+In that case, it’s not unreasonable to send letters to property owners within 1 mile of your property.

 Tip: Aim to reach 100-500 property owners with your neighbor letter campaign.